 The community is invited to provide input into the Groundwater Benefit Zone Study throughout the process.
 Feedback received will be provided to the Valley Water Board of Directors.

-Information on the October 8, 2019 Board meeting, including location, time, how to provide comment, an online video livestream link and all materials related to this agenda item 5.1 are available at: https://www.valleywater.org/how-we-operate/board-meetings-agendas-minutes.
+Information on the January Board meeting, including location, time, how to provide comment, an online video livestream link and all materials related to this agenda item will be available at: https://www.valleywater.org/how-we-operate/board-meetings-agendas-minutes.

-If the Board adopts new or modified zones, the Well Users that must pay groundwater charges may change.
-The rates within zones could also change with slightly higher rates in some zones and reduced rates in others.
+If the Board adopts the new and modified zones, they will become effective on July 1, 2020 and the Well Users that must pay groundwater charges will change.
+The rates within zones could also change, with rates estimated to be slightly higher rates in some zones and reduced in others.
 In any case, groundwater users would pay a fair, equitable rate based on the benefits received.
 Valley Water’s overall revenue would not increase because of this process.

 - Sign up to receive project updates and information

 Read the study